 3D printing is a truly innovative invention that nothing more and nothing less allows you to create a physical object from a three-dimensional digital model.
 This advance began in the 1980s under the name of “agile prototyping” as this was precisely the goal of technology: to make models fast and cheap.
+With this we could already answer the 3d printing question that is.
 Everything has changed since then, today 3D printers offer amazing results, having the possibility of creating as many things as the human brain can imagine.

 How a 3D printer works

 Everything starts from a 3D model on the computer, basically you can create it yourself from 3D modeling software (requires advanced knowledge of the software) or download it from a 3D repository, these files will basically be the ones that feed the 3D printer, with precise indications about the coordinates that must be processed to create the object and that most of them are entered into the printer by means of USB by means of a pendrive or memory, although there are also other types of 3D printers that accept a direct connection to the computer.